A PHP Error was encountered Notice: Undefined variable: page views/index.php #21

-As medical marijuana becomes available to more patients in the state of Florida, many questions arise.
+As medical marijuana becomes available to more patients in the state of Florida and Seasonal Residents, many questions arise.
 Below, we've put together answers to some commonly asked questions.

 Low-THC cannabis means a plant of the genus Cannabis, the dried flowers of which contain 0.8 percent or less of tetrahydrocannabinol and more than 10 percent of cannabidiol weight for weight; the seeds thereof; the resin extracted from any part of such plant; or any compound, manufacture, salt, derivative, mixture, or preparation of such plant or its seeds or resin that is dispensed only from a dispensing organization.
 Low-THC cannabis contains very low amounts of the psychoactive compound THC, and typically does not result in the "high" often associated with medical cannabis.